Warning: Undefined array key "live" in /home/fawcorg/public_html/wp-content/themes/fawc/single-fawc-online.php on line 50

 As Dani Shapiro said, memoirists must look through a single window in a house full of windows.
 We choose a view and pick which story to tell.
 Our workshop will help you find which story you want to tell within a lifetime of lived stories.

-Ann Hood is the author of over a dozen novels, including the bestsellers The Knitting Circle, The Obituary Writer, and The Book That Matters Most.
-Her debut novel, the bestseller Somewhere Off the Coast of Maine, has been in print since 1987.
-She has also written five memoirs, including Comfort: A Journey Through Grief, which is the story of her five-year-old daughter Grace who died from a virulent form of strep in 2002.
-The book was a NYT Editors’ Choice and was named one of the top ten non-fiction books of 2008 by Entertainment Weekly.
+is the author of over a dozen novels, including the international bestsellers The Knitting Circle, The Obituary Writer, and The Book That Matters Most.
+She has also written five memoirs, including Fly Girl and Comfort: a Journey Through Grief, which was a NYT Editors’ Choice and was named one of the top ten non-fiction books of 2008 by Entertainment Weekly.
+She has won two Pushcart Prizes, two Best American Food Writing awards, a Best American Travel Writing award, and a Best American Spiritual Writing award.
+Hood’s most recent book is the novel The Stolen Child.
+She lives in New York City with her husband, the writer Michael Ruhlman.